AveryTandon/NC-stake-map/README.md

 # NC Power Map

 ## Overview
-A React-based power mapping application for visualizing stakeholder relationships in North Carolina.
-Users can add, edit, and visualize nodes representing different stakeholders based on their power level (1-10) and alignment with our visions (1-10).
+A React-based power mapping web application for visualizing stakeholder relationships in North Carolina.
+Users can add, edit, and visualize nodes representing stakeholders, with attributes such as power (1-10) and alignment (1-10).
+Each node can also have notes, categories, and classifications, enabling detailed mapping of influence networks.

 ## Project Architecture